-The termination fee will be equal to three times the average annual incentive fee earned by us during the prior 24-month period immediately preceding the date of termination, calculated as of the end of the most recently completed fiscal quarter prior to the date of termination.
-In the event the Residential Asset Management Agreement is terminated without cause by Residential or for cause by us, the Altisource Master Services Agreement may be terminated and the Ocwen Servicing Agreement, the Support Services Agreement, Trademark License Agreement and the Tax Matters Agreement will terminate simultaneously with the Residential Asset Management Agreement.
+The termination fee will be equal to three times the average annual incentive fees earned by us during the prior 24-month period immediately preceding the date of termination, calculated as of the end of the most recently completed fiscal quarter prior to the date of termination.
+In the event the Residential Asset Management Agreement is terminated without cause by Residential or for cause by us, the Altisource Master Services Agreement, the Ocwen Servicing Agreement and the Support Services Agreement, Technology Products and Services Agreement, Trademark License Agreement and the Tax Matters Agreement, each between Altisource and Residential, will simultaneously terminate.